ncatlab/nlab-content/pages/2626.md

 ## Example

 The trefoil knot is the simplest non-trivial knot.
-In its simplest respresentation it has three crossings.
+In its simplest representation, it has three crossings.
 It is a [[torus knot]], that is it can be embedded on the surface of a solid torus,itself embedded in $S^3$.
 Here is a picture:

 <svg width="473" height="436" xmlns="http://www.w3.org/2000/svg" xmlns:se="http://svg-edit.googlecode.com" se:nonce="10729">
  <g>